+Whitaker Disputation on Holy Scripture Parker Society pp 405, 408ff

-"Neither weigh we the writings of all men, be they never so worthy and catholic, as we weigh the canonical scriptures; but that, saving the reverence that is due unto them, we may mislike and refuse somewhat in their writings, if we find that they have taught otherwise than the truth may bear.
-Such am I in the writings of others, and such would I wish others to be in mine" (see Augustine, Ep.
-CXLVIII, ad Fortunatianum).
-"Some things I believe," Jewel continues, "and some things which they write I cannot believe.
-I weigh them not as the holy and canonical scriptures.
-Cyprian was a doctor of the church, yet he was deceived: Hierome was a doctor of the church, yet he was deceived: Augustine was a doctor of the church, yet he was deceived: Augustine was a doctor of the church, yet he was deceived: Augustine was a doctor of the church, yet he wrote a book of Retractations; he acknowledged that he was deceived."
-Jewel adduces further evidence from the writings of the Fathers, and then proceeds: "I could shew many the like speeches of the ancient fathers, wherein they reverence the holy scriptures; as to which only they give consent without gainsaying; which can neither deceive nor be deceived."
-[14]
+Neither weigh we the writings of all men, be they never so worthy and catholic, as we weigh the canonical Scriptures; but that, saving the reverence that is due unto them, we may mislike and refuse somewhat in their writings, if we find that they have thought otherwise than the truth may bear.
+Such am I in the writings of others, and such would I wish others to be in mine.

+Jewel continues:

+Some things I believe and some things which they write I cannot believe.
+I weigh them not as the holy and canonical Scriptures.
+Cyprian was a doctor of the Church, yet he was deceived: Jerome was a doctor of the Church, yet he was deceived: Augustine was a doctor of the Church, yet he wrote a book of Retractations; he acknowledged that he was deceived.

+Jewel adduces further evidence from the writings of the Fathers, and then proceeds:

+I could show many the like speeches of the ancient Fathers, wherein they reverence the Holy Scriptures; as to which only they give consent without gainsaying; which can neither deceive nor be deceived.

+Tyndale inquires:

-"What is the cause," asks Tyndale, "that we damn some of Origen's works and allow some?
+What is the cause that we damn some of Origen's works, and allow some?
 How know we that some is heresy and some not?
-By the scripture, I trow.
-How know we that St Augustine (which is the best, or one of the best, that ever wrote upon the scripture) wrote many things amiss at the beginning, as many other doctors do?
-Verily, by the scriptures; as he himself well perceived afterward, when he looked more diligently upon them, and revoked many things again.
-He wrote of many things which he understood not when he was newly converted, ere he had thoroughly seen the scriptures, and followed the opinions of Plato, and the common persuasions of man's wisdom that were then famous."[15]
+By the Scripture, I trow.
+How know we that St Augustine (which is the best, or one of the best, that ever wrote upon the Scripture) wrote many things amiss at the beginning, as many other doctors do?
+Verily by the Scriptures; as he himself well perceived afterward, when he looked more diligently upon them, and revoked many things again.
+He wrote of many things which he understood not when he was newly converted, ere he had thoroughly seen the Scriptures, and followed the opinions of Plato, and the common persuasions of man's wisdom that were then famous.

-If the authority of the Fathers must be subject to that of holy Scripture, so also must the authority of the Church.
-In particular, Scripture is not dependent on the pronouncements of the Church for its authentication, for it is authenticated to every believer by the internal testimony of the Holy Spirit.
+If the authority of the Fathers must be subject to that of Holy Scripture, so also must the authority of the Church.
+In particular, Scripture is not dependent on the pronouncements of the Church for its authentication, for it is authenticated to every believer by the internal testimony of the Holy